-When the trigger source is CH1-CH4, rotate the front-panel LEVEL knob or use the corresponding multipurpose knob (when the trigger menu is opened) to adjust the trigger level.
+- When the trigger source is CH1-CH4, rotate the front-panel LEVEL knob or use the corresponding multipurpose knob (when the trigger menu is opened) to adjust the trigger level.
 You can also click or tap the Level input field to set the value with the pop-up numeric keypad.
-During the adjustment, a trigger level line (the color of the trigger level line is the same as that of the channel) and a trigger icon "T" are displayed on the screen, and they move up and down with the variation of the trigger level.
+During the adjustment, a trigger level line (the color of the trigger level line is the same as that of the channel) and a trigger icon " are displayed on the screen, and they move up and down with the variation of the trigger level.
 When you stopping modifying the trigger level, the trigger level line disappears in about 2 s.
 The current trigger level is displayed in the trigger information label at the top of the screen.

 In Runt Trigger, Slope Trigger, and Window trigger, you need to set the upper and lower limits of the trigger level.
-Two trigger level icons T1 and T2 are displayed at the right section of the screen.

-• When the trigger source is EXT, rotate the front-panel LEVEL knob or use the corresponding multipurpose knob (when the trigger menu is opened) to adjust the trigger level.
-You can also click or tap the Level input field to set the value with the pop-up numeric keypad.
-The current trigger level is displayed in the trigger information label at the top of the screen.
+Two trigger level icons 11 and 12 are displayed at the right section of the screen. - When the trigger source is D0-D15, rotate the front-panel LEVEL knob or use the corresponding multipurpose knob (when the trigger menu is opened) to adjust the threshold level.
+You can also click or tap the input field to set the value with the pop-up numeric keypad.
+In addition, you can set the threshold level for digital channels in the LA menu as shown in Figure 12.1.
+For details, refer to To Set the Threshold.
+The current threshold level is displayed in the trigger information label at the top of the screen.